 It was shown in RD.221 that a reduced state vector based on the leading modes of variability can be used in the optimal estimation of the state.
 The SST and TCWV variability are associated with the first two dominant modes of variability in the BTs, so these two state variables are used to define the reduced state vector ( $z(x) = \begin{bmatrix} x \\ w \end{bmatrix}$ ), where x represents the SST and w represents the TCWV.
-It should be noted that the full state vector $\mathbf{x}a$ is still used to calculate the simulated BTs.
+(Strictly speaking, windspeed, marine AOD and stratospheric AOD also appear in the state vector, but these play a minor role and for the present purpose can be neglected.)
+It should be noted that the full state vector

+$x_a$ is still used to calculate the simulated BTs.
 Use of the reduced state vector in the OE reduces the size of the $S_a$ error covariance matrix to 2×2.
 In this case it can be assumed that the errors in the state variables are uncorrelated.